ALTIBASE/Documents/Manuals/Altibase_7.3/eng/External Procedures Manual.md

 ### Related Meta Tables and Performance Views

+Related meta table

-- SYS_LIBRARIES\_
+- SYS_LIBRARIES_

-  This view shows information on external library objects that have been created and are currently existent in the database.
+  This is the meta table that contains information about external library objects.

+Related performance views

-- V\$EXTPROC_AGENT
+- V$EXTPROC_AGENT

-  This view shows information on Agent Processes that have been created for the execution of external procedures and are currently existent.
+  This view shows information about the Agent Process created for the execution of external procedures

 - V$LIBRARY

-  This view shows information on the dynamic libraries that have been loaded directly within the database.
+  This view shows information on the dynamic libraries loaded directly within the database.

 - V$PROCINFO